antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 For this analysis we will use one of the analysis tools of R2: Toplister.
 The Toplister can assess which genes show the most different expression values throughout a dataset.
 It does so by selecting the genes whose expression values have the largest standard deviation within a given set of samples.
 This gives an unbiased view of the differences in gene expression.

 * Go to R2 by clicking the button below.
-The button brings you to the R2 page and the correct dataset of 6 recently patient derived cell lines (2 per patient) plus the 2 classical Neuroblastoma cell lines is already selected.
+TThe correct dataset containing 6 recently patient derived cell lines (2 per patient) plus the 2 classical Neuroblastoma cell lines is already selected.
 <br>

 <form name="ps_avgpres_gse90803geo8_u133p2" action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" target="R2" method="post">